 This hip community mall space has a large common space (thus the name) with many restaurants surrounding it.
 You can order from any of the restaurants and sit anywhere you like.
 There is good food, a nice vibe and in the evenings there is live music.
 You can also find a branch of Roast on the top floor, an excellent choice for brunch.

-High-end food court with a wide variety of good food from many nations.
-Actually, the Thai food is pretty good here, especially the Tom Yum Goong.
-Good choice if you need a break that will satisfy the many different tastes in your group.
+High-end food court with a wide variety of good food from many popular street food vendors.
+Good choice if you need a break that will satisfy many different tastes and won’t break the budget.

 Pingback: Questions About Visiting Bangkok | christao408